aleshaleksey/fansys23/11-weapons-armour.md

 ___
 #### Two handed weapons

 Two-handed weapons must be wielded with two or more hands to be used effectively.
 Attacks made with a two-handed weapon using only one hand are made at a -4 penalty.
-Attacks made with a two-handed weapon with the "heavy" property, longbows and greatbows, deal an additional [STR]/2 damage (rounded down) when wielded with two hands by a character with STR of at least 14.
+Attacks made with a two-handed weapon with the "heavy" property, longbows and greatbows deal an additional [STR]/2 damage (rounded down) when wielded with two hands by a character with STR of at least 14.

 A character can switch from a two-handed grip to a one-handed grip on a weapon as a free action.
 However, switching back to a two-handed grip is a ["minor interaction"](04-combat.md#actions-in-combat).